-Young Mums Together is a three-year programme funded by the Big Lottery to develop 15 sustainable hubs of peer and professional support for young mothers (under 25 years) in three London boroughs.
+Young Mums Together is a three-year programme funded by the National Lottery Community Fund (formally the Big Lottery) to develop 15 sustainable peer and professional support hubs for young mothers (under 25 years) in three London boroughs.

 Peer support groups for young parents and their children are designed to enhance young mothers’ life chances and promote maternal mental health and wellbeing.

-Young mothers often face significant challenges which can affect mental health, relationships, employment and social engagement.
+Young mothers often face significant challenges affecting mental health, relationships, employment and social engagement.
 This programme seeks to mediate many of these difficulties.
-We work in partnership with local Children’s Centres and other community groups to develop the peer support groups and to enhance social opportunities and networks between parents and across services.
+We work in partnership with local Children’s Centres and other community groups to develop peer support groups and enhance social opportunities and networks between parents and services.